jackharbon/walkerrr-mobile-app/README.md

 2. Emulating the app

--  Connect your mobile phone using USB cable or [use an emulator](https://www.geeksforgeeks.org/how-to-run-a-flutter-app-on-android-emulator/) and type in the commands in the terminal
+-  [Connect your mobile phone using USB](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/remote-debugging/) cable or [use an emulator](https://www.geeksforgeeks.org/how-to-run-a-flutter-app-on-android-emulator/) and type in the commands in the terminal

--  Edit a file [api_connection.dart](walkerrr-frontend\lib\services\api_connection.dart) and replace URL endpoint witho your link in the line 5<br />
+-  Edit a file [api_connection.dart](walkerrr-frontend\lib\services\api_connection.dart) and replace URL endpoint with your link in the line 5<br />
    `const baseAPI =`
    ```sh
    'https://walkerrr-backend.cyclic.app`;